MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Step 4: Import the mobile project template

-After you install the Field Service Mobile configuration tool, you need to download and import a mobile project that allows you to configure the mobile app for your organization.
+Next, download and import a mobile project that allows you to configure the mobile app for your organization.

 The mobile project template contains all customizations for the Field Service Mobile app.
 A mobile project allows you to customize the mobile experience across devices.
 For example, you use a mobile project to add, remove, and change fields, entities, views, and forms on the mobile app.

 1. Open the Mobile Configuration Tool (Woodford) by going to **Settings** > **Woodford** and selecting **MobileCRM Woodford HTML5**.
-If you experience trouble opening or performing functions in the HTML5 version, you can use the MobileCRM Woodford Legacy in a non-private Internet Explorer browser window.
+If you experience trouble opening or working in the HTML5 version, you can use the MobileCRM Woodford Legacy in a non-private Internet Explorer browser window.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Woodford admin interface](media/mobile-install-mobilecrm-woodford.png)